White Hat v. Landry

 On August 9, 2018, days after the law went into effect, the first criminal charges were levelled against Water Protectors – demonstrators non-violently protesting the Bayou Bridge pipeline from kayaks in a navigable waterway.
 More arrests and felony charges against demonstrators followed under the newly amended law over the next several weeks.
 Those arrested included people canoeing in navigable waters, people observing and sitting in trees, as well as a journalist.

-As of the date of this filing, there have been more than a dozen arrests of people peacefully protesting against a pipeline project who were charged with felonies for acts that would have been charged as misdemeanor trespass before August 1, 2018 – and only if in fact those arrested did not have permission or a legal right to remain on the property in the first place.
-They now face the possibility of prosecution and, if found guilty, up to five years in prison and heavy fines.
+When the case was filed, there had been more than a dozen arrests of people peacefully protesting against a pipeline project who were charged with felonies for acts that would have been charged as misdemeanor trespass before August 1, 2018 – and only if in fact those arrested did not have permission or a legal right to remain on the property in the first place.
+In 2021, after Plaintiffs prevailed over the defendants' motions to dismiss, the district attorney rejected all the pending charges and vowed he would not prosecute them, though he refused to acknowledge the law's unconstitutionality.

 The Louisiana law emerged as part of a national trend of similar legislation pursued by oil and gas interests, and supported by groups like the American Legislative Exchange Council (ALEC), aimed at cracking down on and chilling protests against fossil fuel infrastructure projects, which are taking place as part of an important national debate about the worsening environment and climate crisis.
 It is therefore no accident that the law was invoked immediately after its passage by a private security company working in tandem with local law enforcement at the behest of a private oil pipeline company.